ahsanchaudhary/CircuitPro/README.md

 ## Motivation

-<p>There are very few PCB design tools on the market—and even fewer available for Apple platforms.
-This sparked an idea: what if there were a PCB EDA tool designed specifically for macOS?</p>
+<p>There are very few PCB design tools on the market—and even fewer available for Apple platforms. <i>This sparked an idea</i>: what if there were a PCB EDA tool designed specifically for macOS?</p>

 <p>One built with style, ease of use, and intuitive workflows at its core?
 These are the principles that <strong>Electron</strong> is built on.
 Our goal is to make PCB design not only accessible to everyone, but also a delightfully seamless experience on the Mac.</p>